RocketStarMan7285/LocalRepoND/README.md

 # I made changes:
 Directly on GitHub: I run `git pull` to update my local repository (the one on my personal computer)

-On my local machine: run `git push origin` to update the remote repository (this GitHub repository!)
+On my local machine: I run `git push origin` to update the remote repository (this GitHub repository!)

 **YOU MUST RUN THESE COMMANDS IN THE SAME DIRECTORY THAT THE REPOSITORY IS IN!!!**